CycloChen/small_RNA/README.md

 --trim the adapter
 --filter the sRNA between 18 to 24 Nts
 --filter the sRNA with the reads >= 10 RPM

+Talk to some experts and their suggestions are:
+--take the sRNA between 18 to 30nt
+--take the sRNA with the reads >5